 2. Print Scripture In Large Font

-- I tend to favor printing the Scripture passage on an 8 1/2 x 11 sheet of paper.
+- Print the Scripture passage on an 8 1/2 x 11 sheet of paper.

 - Make sure the text is in large font and, at a minimum, double spaced.
 We want it to be read from a distance of 3 to 4 feet.

-- I always insert the Scripture in a sheet protector.
+- I always insert Scripture in a sheet protector.